sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 * needsfoster (Yes/No): Indicates that foster care is required for the animal.

+* interstateadoptable (Yes/No): Overrides the global interstate adoptable value on the config screen and allows you to apply it on a per-animal basis instead.

 .. note:: SavourLife integration relies on you naming your breeds and species with the same values that they do.
 If a breed does not match one of the SavourLife breeds, ASM will send it as "Mixed Breed" instead.

 petslocated.com